lambergmiki/matgeneratorn/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Matgeneratorn is a simple web app built from my wife's wish for an easy way to get recipe suggestions with ingredients and instructions.
+Matgeneratorn is a simple web app built because my wife wished for an easy way to get recipe suggestions with ingredients and instructions.
 It generates a weekly meal plan with 7 recipe "cards" and allows filtering recipes by categories, i.e. different proteins or vegetarian only.
 Recipes are fetched using an API from Arla.se, and all links point back to their site for full details.
 As of today the app is only available in Swedish.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>